jgerstmayr/EXUDYN/docs/RST/items/ObjectKinematicTree.rst

 -------------

-The \ ``KinematicTree``\  object is used to represent the equations of motion of a (open) tree-structured multibody system using a minimum set of coordinates.
+The \ ``KinematicTree``\  object is used to represent the equations of motion of a (open) tree-structured multibody system using a minimal set of coordinates.
 Even though that Exudyn is based on redundant coordinates, the \ ``KinematicTree``\  allows to efficiently model standard multibody models based on revolute and prismatic joints.
 Especially, a chain with 3 links leads to only 3 equations of motion, while a redundant formulation would lead to \ :math:`3 \times 7`\  coordinates using Euler Parameters and \ :math:`3 \times 6`\  constraints for joints and Euler parameters,